Tiny Homes on Wheels

 Basic Requirements

 A THOW must be smaller than 430 square feet.
-It can only have one floor but can include a small loft up to 150 square feet.
+It can only have one floor but can include an additional a small loft up to 150 square feet for a loft.
 The THOW can be no taller than 16 feet.
 It must be checked by an approved company to meet special standards.
 The outside walls must be noncombustible and the roof fire resistant.
 Some homes will need fire sprinklers.
 Complete requirements are found in the Planning & Development Services (PDS) Director’s Determination Letter.

 Getting a Permit